gsakshay/n-peers/README.md

 - `Dockerfile`: Defines the Docker image for the program.
 - `docker-compose.yml`: Defines the multi-container Docker application.

+## NEW
+- Similar program implementation in Go is available, developed learning Golang.

 ## Troubleshooting

 If you encounter any issues: